Best-selling author and expert in economics field research to deliver James C. Snyder Memorial Lecture

 He was a pioneer in the practical application of management decision models to agribusiness.
 He successfully developed a compacted matrix approach to solving large and complex computer problems.
 He paralleled his academic success with the development of a highly respected business management consulting firm.
 His design of functional programs for management decision-making is well known, and his consulting activities gave him insight and opportunities to make his work relevant to every-day business needs.

-Jim Snyder is remembered as a brilliant colleague whose work, standards and style are an inspiration to those following in his footsteps at Purdue University.
+Jim Snyder, who passed away in 1974, is remembered as a brilliant colleague whose work, standards and style are an inspiration to those following in his footsteps at Purdue University.
 We hope to encourage the legacy of farming, the importance of research and emerging technologies, as well as the networking of ideas and strategies with future James C. Snyder Memorial Lectures.